 Sometimes, even with a brace, surgery becomes necessary to correct the curvature of the spine.
 Overall, braces prevent surgery about 70-80% of the time.

-why we do spine fusion for scoliosis?
+why we do an ApiFix surgery for scoliosis?

 The main purpose of surgery is to stop the curve from getting worse.